Trump Unveils Ambitious Missile Defense Plans

 But others say that an arms race is already underway.

-"We will always be in an arms race, whether you want to be or not," says Trey Obering, a former head of the Missile Defense Agency who is now a vice president at the consulting firm Booz Allen Hamilton.
+"We will always be in an arms race, whether you want to be or not," says Trey Obering, a former head of the Missile Defense Agency who is now an executive vice president at the consulting firm Booz Allen Hamilton.

 Obering says the new missile defense review is "just in time," given the evolving threats facing the nation.
 He adds that a lot has changed since the 1980s.
 Advances in materials, computation and rocketry have all made missile defense cheaper than ever, he says.